rejeep/ruby-tools.el/README.markdown

 ## TODO

 * Convert `do/end` block to `{/}` and reverse
-* Add/remove parenthesis on function call
+* Add/remove parenthesis on function call/definition

 ## Contribution
 Contribution is much welcome!
 Ruby tools is tested using